 Dale C. Perdue, Esq.

-He was elected in September of 2000 by Alcoa’s Board of Directors as Assistant General Counsel and Assistant Officer of Alcoa, where he is responsible for the management of the Alcoa Legal Department’s Employment, Employee Benefits, Labor and Health and Safety Practice areas.
+Dale retired from Alcoa where he was elected in September of 2000 by Alcoa’s Board of Directors as Assistant General Counsel and Assistant Officer of Alcoa, He was responsible for the management of the Alcoa Legal Department’s Employment, Employee Benefits, Labor and Health and Safety Practice areas.
 He received a B.A. degree in Political Science from Penn State University in 1972 and a Juris Doctor degree in law from Northwestern University in 1975.
 Following graduation, he joined Alcoa’s Legal Department as an attorney.
 Prior to becoming as Assistant General Counsel, he was named general attorney in April 1985, senior general attorney in August 1991, managing general attorney in March 1992, and senior counsel in 1994.

 Lucille ‘Luci’ Dabney